Abuse situations are often preventable through adequate support, training, supervision and legal protection.

 People with dementia are at increased risk of different forms of abuse (e.g. verbal, physical, financial and psychological abuse as well as neglect) due to their cognitive impairment, loss of capacity, communication challenges and increasing dependence on their caregivers.

-The person with dementia may also abuse the caregiver either due to lifelong habits or impact of the disease.
+The person with dementia may also abuse the caregiver or others either due to lifelong habits or impact of living with dementia.

 Responding to a situation of abuse